qqueue/ANSICHAN/README.md

 By default, ANSICHAN will run against fountain.hakase.org, and stream /a/ to port 4751.
 These can be controlled by the associated environment variables.

+If there's a specific thread you want to watch, use the `THREAD` envar:

+    BOARD="g" PORT="4752" THREAD="40586640" node ansichan.js

 # License

 [Unlicense][1], except for the image-drawing code adapted from [ansi-canvas][2],